akauppi/Kotka/Index.md

 The CAD models are proprietary (copyright Asko Kauppi), for now.

-The content is likely to be released as [CC-BY-SA-NC](https://creativecommons.org/licenses/by-nc-sa/3.0/) but this **has not been decided, yet** (Apr 2020).
+The content is likely to be released as [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en) but this **has not been decided, yet** (Apr 2020).
 If you have opinions about the licensing, please be in touch.

 The purpose of the effort is to lay an open source foundation, upon which companies could build their implementations.